lgeorges1234/4_flightSurety_Project_Angular/README.md

 ![Oracle Frontend](./docs/capture/oracles.PNG "Oracle Frontend")
 <br/>

-The Oracles process will start when airline and flight have been selected and the user press on the "Fetch Oracle" button.
+The Oracles process will start when airline, flight have been selected and the user press on the "Fetch Oracle" button.
 - The fetch for flight status will be launched.
 - The server will receive the event and check which registered oracles match the index.
-T he choosed oracles will then be allowed to respond sending a randomly choosen status.
+The choosed oracles will then be allowed to respond sending a randomly choosen status.

 - Once the contract get enough answers with the same code, it considers the status to be true and process accordingly.